changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

 With the arrival of smartphones and tablets, this PLAS front-end system should have been replaced with Android and iOS apps.
+Before that, Java should have been used to produce a PLAS-like system using web browsers.

-Also, some insurance companies might out-source insurance agent system to small companies.
+Lastly, some insurance companies might out-source insurance agent system to small companies.